lrmtheboss/lrmtheboss/Minecraft Recommendations/README.md

 Software used to connect multiple servers together to form a *network* of servers.
 I'd recommend using Waterfall over Bungeecord as its Paper's fork of Bungeecord with more features and optimizations.
 Refer to their websites for more information.

-*Note: May support modded servers behind them but I highly recommend not putting them behind a proxy.*
+*Note: May support modded servers behind them but I highly recommend not putting a modded server behind a proxy.*

 [Waterfall Website](https://papermc.io/downloads#Waterfall)
 [Waterfall Documentation](https://paper.readthedocs.io/en/latest/#running-a-waterfall-proxy)